Cherry Vanilla Cookies

 • Or swap out the almond extract for other flavors: coconut, peppermint, just about anything!

 • Vanilla chips or white chocolate chips work well in this recipe.
-But if you like the combination of chocolate and cherry, just use semi-sweet chocolate chips and keep the cherry bits.

 Because I’m such a cookie snob, I make sure our recipes are soft, chewy and delicious!
-Try some of our favorite family cookie recipes:
+Try some of our favorite family cookie recipes.

-How to Make Cherry Vanilla Cookies
+How to Make Vanilla Cookies

 Vanilla Cookies

-5 from 14 votes
+5 from 20 votes

 Vanilla Cookies are moist, chewy, and full of creamy vanilla flavor.
 A delicious twist on the classic chocolate chip cookie!

-Prep Time 15 mins
+Prep Time 15 minutes

-Cook Time 9 mins
+Cook Time 9 minutes

-Total Time 24 mins
+Total Time 24 minutes

 Course Dessert